visualbis/VV-Docs/docs/user-guide/home-page/search-function.md

 *Search based on BI Platform Tags*

-BI Hub responds that the phrase “Sales Performance” matches with any one of the parameters as discussed above and displays all the corresponding Reports (see Figure below).
+BI Hub responds that the phrase "Sales Performance" matches with any one of the parameters as discussed above and displays all the corresponding Reports (see Figure below).

   <div style={{textAlign: 'center'}}>
     <Zoom>